Finding God Through the Confusion of Religion

 “Jesus is “‘the stone you builders rejected, which has become the cornerstone.’
 Salvation is found in no one else, for there is no other name under heaven given to mankind by which we must be saved.” –Acts 4:11-12

-My Family Didn’t Know God
+My Family Didn’t Know Jesus

 My childhood was immersed in the practices to which we give the collective name religion, but my family didn’t know God.
-(I’m excluding my grandparents from this statement, however, because I believe that they did know God.)
+(I’m excluding my grandparents from this statement, however, because I believe that they did know Him.)

 Originally, my great-grandparents were Anglican, but one of their daughters married a man who was a Jehovah’s Witnesses.
 Eventually my grandma followed her sister and started attending too, then my great-grandparents made the switch and followed as well.